-- ➤ On September 30, 2014, the Company announced the completion of a second interim review of data collected to date in its ongoing European Phase I/II clinical study of L-DOS47 in Poland; - ➤ On September 26, 2014, the Company announced the commencement of enrollment for the tenth cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47.
+- ➤ On September 30, 2014, the Company announced the completion of a second interim review of data collected to date in its ongoing European Phase I/II clinical study of L-DOS47 in Poland; - ➤ On September 23, 2015, the Company announced Stacy L. Will's the voluntary resignation from the board of directors, effective September 25, 2015.